VirginiaLynne has lived in Waco, Texas for over 20 years and loves telling people why they should move here too!

 When to Go?

-Every year is different depending on the temperatures and rain; however, most years the best display is the end of March to the beginning of April.
+Every year is different depending on the temperatures and rain; however, most years the best display is from the end of March to the beginning of April.
 Early morning is less busy, but sunset is also a magnificent time to go, especially on a nice day.
-Even outside of the wildflower season, you might enjoy this trip just to see a typical Texas countryside.
+Even outside of the wildflower season, you might enjoy this trip just to see the typical Texas countryside.
 Plan on about an hour to leisurely go the entire route.

 Although the flowers are usually the main attraction, you should also take time to notice all of the native live oak, pecan, and mesquite trees.
 You can also see a variety of Hill Country geology such as granite, red sand, cliff, and valleys.
 My family also enjoyed the additional decorations added by some of the private owners, such as cowboy and cowgirl books on fence posts, or old farm equipment.

 Along with seeing cattle, you might even see some wildlife like deer, squirrels, vultures, and wild turkeys along with many bird species that can be migrating through the area in spring.

 See more pictures and maps below.
 For more information and identification guides for Texas Wildflowers see: